-Prune only lightly.
-Don’t prune the flat, arching stems (buds form on the tips), and don’t fertilize heavily, or you encourage only vegetative growth.
+Don’t prune the flat, arching stems (buds form on the tips), and don’t fertilize heavily, or you encourage only vegetative growth and not flower buds.

 For next year’s blooms, do as I described above.
 Place it outdoors in a spot where it is protected from strong mid-day sun.
 Leave it there as late into fall as possible, bringing inside only when frost threatens.